 If heavy rain is in the forecast, choose a campsite with a little elevation.
 Pitch your tent on the highest point in the campsite and in a spot that is slightly sloped to avoid water pooling under your tent.
 You’ll want to avoid low-lying areas, spots next to rivers or lakes, and any other area where water tends to gather.

 If it’s already raining when you get to camp, set up a lightweight tarp overhead first if you’re camping in an area with trees.
 This will keep you and your tent somewhat dry while you set up your tent.
 You can also wait for a break in the rain to set up your tent.
 Even the heaviest downpours tend to have a few moments when the rain lessens or stops briefly.
-If you’d rather skip the tent for the night, you can always get creative and camp in your car.
+If you’d rather skip the tent for the night, you can always get creative and camp inside your car.

 Don’t Forget Your Ground Cloth